che-incubator/chectl/README.md

       (required) [default: 40000] Che server bootstrap timeout (in milliseconds)

   -p, --platform=minikube|minishift|k8s|openshift|microk8s|docker-desktop|crc
       Type of Kubernetes platform.
 Valid values are "minikube", "minishift", "k8s (for kubernetes)", "openshift", "crc (for CodeReady Containers)", "microk8s".

   -s, --tls
       Enable TLS encryption.
                            Note that for kubernetes 'che-tls' with TLS certificate must be created in the configured namespace.
                            For OpenShift, router will use default cluster certificates.

   -t, --templates=templates
       [default: templates] Path to the templates folder

-  -d, --directory=directory
-      [default: ./logs] Directory to store Eclipse Che logs

   --che-operator-cr-yaml=che-operator-cr-yaml
       Path to a yaml file that defines a CheCluster used by the operator.
 This parameter is used only when the installer is the operator.

   --che-operator-image=che-operator-image
       [default: quay.io/eclipse/che-operator:nightly] Container image of the operator.
 This parameter is used only when the installer is the operator

   --deployment-name=deployment-name